From Global to Local: A Scalable Benchmark for Local Posterior Sampling: Methodology

 \subsection{Deep linear network experiments}

-We generate learning problems in the same way as \citet{lauLocalLearningCoefficient2024}.
-We consider four classes of DLN architecture 100K, 1M, 10M and 100M, whose names correspond approximately to the number of parameters of DLNs within that class.
-Each class is defined by integers $M_\text{min}$, $M_\text{max}$ and $H_\text{min}$, $H_\text{max}$, specifying the minimum and maximum number of layers, and minimum and maximum layer size respectively (see \cref{tab:dln-architecture-hparams} in \cref{sec:additional-method-appendix}).
-A learning problem is generated by randomly generating an architecture within a given class, and then randomly generating a low rank true parameter $\ve w_0$ (a detailed procedure is given in \cref{sec:deep-linear-network-random-generation-appendix}).
-The input distribution is uniform on $[-10, 10] ^N$ where $N$ is the number of neurons in the input layer.
+We generate special and generic DLN parameters as described in \cref{sec:generating-parameters} and \cref{sec:generating-special-and-generic-params}.
+For the special parameters, we consider four classes of DLN architecture 100K, 1M, 10M and 100M, whose names approximately correspond to the total number of parameters of the DLN.
+For generic parameters, we consider a class of DLN architecture with up to approximately 10K parameters.
+We need to use smaller DLNs for experiments involving generic parameters as computing the local learning coefficient in this case involves solving a sequence of constrained integer optimization problems (see \cref{alg:find-maximal-rank-patterns}) which become computationally infeasible as the size of the DLN grows.
+The number of layers and width for all DLN architecture classes is generated according to the values in \cref{tab:dln-architecture-hparams} in \cref{sec:generating-special-and-generic-params}.

-We estimate the LLC by running a given SGMCMC algorithm for $T$ steps starting at $\ve w_0$.
-We provide pseudocode for our implementation \cref{sec:samplers}; notably the adaptive elements of AdamSGLD and RMSPropSGLD are based only on the statistics of the loss gradient and not the prior.
+We estimate the LLC by running a given SGMCMC algorithm for $T$ steps starting at $\ve W_0$.
+Following \citet{lauLocalLearningCoefficient2024}, we enforce locality using a Gaussian prior centered at $\ve w_0$.
+We provide pseudocode for our implementation in \cref{sec:samplers}.